 Cost-Benefit Analysis of Getting an MBA

-At the lower end tuition costs come in around $40,000 a year; at the higher end, it’s closer to $60,000 a year .
-Elite schools like Harvard, Stanford, and the University of Chicago leave students $86,000 to $116,000 in debt.
+At the lower end, tuition costs for business schools may come in around $40,000 a year; at the higher end, it’s more than $70,000 a year .
+Elite schools like Harvard, Stanford, and the University of Chicago can leave students with over $140,000 in debt.

 Ways to Pay for Your MBA

 Assuming you don’t have $100,000 lying around for a rainy day, you, like most of your fellow graduates, will have to get creative.
-Sponsorship through a company is possible but relatively rare—around 6% of graduates cash in on this—and it can come with strings attached.
+Beyond scholarships and fellowships, mentioned above, here are some other options to help pay for your MBA.

 Many students choose to work summers, or even during the school year.
 However, some schools advise students not to take on part-time work due to the workload and the importance of extracurricular activities.

 But it pays to look beyond the Ivies.
 Graduates of Brigham Young University’s MBA program have the top salary-to-debt ratio in the country, with graduates making exactly double their incurred debt each year.
 In contrast, however, schools like Strayer and Kaplan University, on average, cost more than graduates end up making.

 Long story short: Do your research.
 Make sure your school is one that will get you an Ivy League paying job — not just an Ivy League bill.

 SoFi Private Student Loans

+Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.
 SoFi Lending Corp. and its lending products are not endorsed by or directly affiliated with any college or university unless otherwise disclosed.